Of Land & Place, public artwork in South San Francisco, funded by the 1% for the Arts Initiative

 A Pattern Language (1), 2022, concrete, 49 x 55 inches

-For information about the project, please contact Sarah Shepard Gallery, or Haines Gallery.
+For information about the project, please contact me or Sarah Shepard Gallery.